 Dr. Karen Akom has been working in the field of K-12 Special Education since 2001.
 Currently serving as the Lead Teacher Specialist for Secondary Special Education in Hanover County Public Schools in Virginia, Dr. Akom is passionate about inclusion, collaboration, and positive transition experiences for all students.
 She is proud to continue supporting collaborative practices focused on transition among K-12 educators, post-secondary educators, employers, service providers, families, and, most importantly, students.

-Katherine (Katie) Brendli is a PhD Candidate studying Special Education and Disability Leadership at Virginia Commonwealth University.
+Dr. Katherine (Katie) Brendli earned a PhD in Special Education and Disability Leadership at Virginia Commonwealth University.
 Her research interests include self-determination, culturally-responsive practices, post-secondary transitions, and inclusive higher education for individuals with intellectual and developmental disabilities (IDD).
 As a lover of learning, with a passion to make positive change, Ms. Brendli’s ultimate goal is to conduct quality research, to make influential contributions to the special education field, and to develop innovative means to best support individuals with IDD in the post-secondary transition process.
 Specifically, Ms. Brendli hopes to foster greater opportunities and experiences in post-secondary education for individuals with IDD through powerful advocacy, research, and collaboration.

 Wanda Bass is the Regional Coordinator of Youth Services for Goodwill Industries of the Valleys located in Roanoke.
 Wanda earned a Master of Art from East Carolina University and a Master of Science from the University of Kansas.
 She also earned a certification in Vocational Evaluation from East Carolina University.
 At the present time, Wanda oversees YouthHQ@Goodwill, Youth Work Experience, Youth Mentoring Programs in Roanoke and Franklin County, Community School to Work Transition Programs in the Roanoke Valley and Franklin County area, Project SEARCH, and Pre-Employment Transition Services programs to include work readiness training and work-based learning experience.